keny91/KPointer/README.md

             - Tittle screen: just show the tittle of what is to come.
             - Point by point exposition.
 (Power point style) On continue it might trigger
             - Video

+### Navigation.
+    .
+Forward, backward, pause, trigger calls in each module.
+The idea is to be able to jump to different events depending on the present segment.

 ### UI to create Presentations faster.
     .
 A system to link segments, events, transitions, ...  faster